oroinc/orocommerce/src/Oro/Bundle/ShoppingListBundle/Resources/doc/api_frontend/shopping_list.md

 In case an item already exists in the shopping list, the quantity of the product will be increased, the result quantity will be the sum of the existing quantity and the quantity specified in the request.

-**Note**: When an item is added to the default shopping list by using the string `default` as the shopping list ID and there ia no a shopping list, it will be created automatically.
+**Note:** When an item is added to the default shopping list by using the string `default` as the shopping list ID and there ia no a shopping list, it will be created automatically.

 The all added and updated records are returned in the response.